PierreGR7/portefolio/content/projects/ferrari.md

 As a lifelong **Ferrari** and **Formula 1** enthusiast, this project is more than just a technical case study—it’s a tribute to a childhood passion.

 In 2023, I had the chance to visit **Maranello**, the heart of the Prancing Horse.
 Walking through the Ferrari Museum, seeing the legendary F1 cars up close, and breathing in decades of racing history lit a spark.
-I told myself: *why not merge my love for data with my love for Ferrari?* That’s how this project was born.

 This project explores the **historical performance of Scuderia Ferrari** in Formula 1 from **1950 to today**, using real-world data to deliver insightful visualizations and interactive reporting tools.